- Portable Games

 This was Mylène Beardsley...

-From the bustle of nearby seats, the two were even more surprised to learn that she was seventeen years old.
-They were unable to consider her dignity with an air of authority to be something of that age at all.
-It was provided by nature.
-Is this what's called noble blood?
+From the bustle of nearby seats, they were even more surprised to learn that she was seventeen years old.
+They were unable to grasp her dignity and air of authority to be something of that age at all.
+It was given by nature.
+Is this what's known as noble blood?

 Mylène looked around the guests and gave a slight nod to them.